 In March of 2019, the International Civil Aviation Organization (ICAO) published a set of emissions unit criteria by which emissions units would qualify for use in the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).
-In March of 2020, the ICAO Council voted to accept Verified Carbon Units (VCUs) issued to certain project types that meet a set of eligibility criteria.
-The purpose of the guidance posted here is to clearly identify which VCUs are eligible for use in CORSIA and to highlight how such eligible VCUs will be identified on the Verra Registry.
+In March of 2020, the ICAO Council voted to accept Verified Carbon Units (VCUs) issued to certain project types under certain conditions for use in CORSIA.
+The purpose of this guidance is to clearly identify which VCUs are eligible for use in CORSIA and to highlight how such eligible VCUs will be identified on the Verra Registry.

-Note that this page will be updated from time-to-time as ICAO makes further decisions in respect of CORSIA emissions unit eligibility.
+Note that this document will be updated from time-to-time as ICAO makes further decisions in respect of CORSIA emissions unit eligibility.